berquist/dissertation/notes.md

 * Displaying plus/minus uncertainty: https://tex.stackexchange.com/q/27703/94717
 * Also displaying plus/minus uncertainty: https://tex.stackexchange.com/q/234649/94717

+This is specific to the `pittetd` class: you cannot put `\si`, `\SI`, or any other `siunitx` command in captions, because there will be complaints about undefined commands when making the list of figures/tables.
+The solution is to use a short caption (in `[]`) that doesn't contain `siunitx` commands.
+You will probably need to do this anyway so the captions don't go over a line on the lof/lot pages.

 # How to do...?

 * How to use `\graphicspath`: https://tex.stackexchange.com/a/139403/94717